SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 4. **Reporting and Analytics**: This module offers comprehensive reporting capabilities and data analytics functionalities.
 Users can generate custom reports, analyze trends, and gain valuable insights into the performance and condition of green spaces over time.

-By combining these modules, MusgoSublime offers a holistic solution for effective green space management, empowering users to maintain and enhance the quality of green areas for the benefit of communities and the environment.
+By combining these modules, MusgoSublime offers a solution for effective green space management, empowering users to maintain and enhance the quality of green areas for the benefit of communities and the environment.

 # Features